gradle/gradle/design-docs/play-support.md

   trigger a restart of the application at the appropriate time.
 - Failures need to be forwarded to the application for display.

+## Feature: Enhanced Play Testing support

+### Story: Developer configures a new test suite using the model

+Currently only a single Play Test suite is added to the Play model.
+This would allow additional test suites to be easily configured via a model element.

+- Introduce a "test suite" model element that models a test suite with configurable source sets.
+- Derive all necessary tasks off of the source set.

 ## Feature: Long running compiler daemon

 Reuse the compiler daemon across builds to keep the Scala compiler warmed up.
 This is also useful for the other compilers.